Sparse Estimation using Bayesian Hierarchical Prior Modeling for Real and Complex Linear Models: Introduction

-A significant limitation of the sparse estimators in \cite{Tipping2001,Figueiredo} is that the EM algorithms they use are know to suffer from high computational complexity and slow convergence \cite{Tipping2003}.
-Specifically, many iterations of the algorithm are needed before the entries of $\hat{\vect{\gamma}}$ become small enough to disregard the corresponding basis vectors.
-To circumvent this shortcoming, a fast inference scheme is proposed in \cite{Tipping2003} for RVM and later applied in \cite{Babacan2010}.
-The Fast Laplace algorithm \cite{Babacan2010} is derived based on an augmented probabilistic model obtained by adding a third layer to the hierarchical structure of the Laplace pdf; this third layer introduces a hyper-hyperprior for the rate parameter of the exponential pdf.
-The algorithm in \cite{Babacan2010} can be seen as the Bayesian version of the $\ell_1$ re-weighted LASSO algorithm \cite{Candes2008}.
-A similar three-layer (3-L) prior model leading to an adaptive version of the LASSO estimator is also proposed in \cite{Lee2010}.
+The sparse estimators in \cite{Tipping2001,WipfRao04,Figueiredo} inherit the limitation of the instances of the EM algorithm that they embed: high computational complexity and slow convergence \cite{Tipping2003}.
+To circumvent this shortcoming, a fast inference framework is proposed in \cite{Tipping2003} for RVM and later applied to derive the Fast Laplace algorithm \cite{Babacan2010}.
+The latter algorithm is derived based on an augmented probabilistic model obtained by adding a third layer to the real GSM model of the Laplace pdf; the third layer introduces a hyper-hyperprior for the rate parameter of the exponential pdf, which coincides with the regularization parameter of the $\ell_1$ penalization induced by the Laplace prior.
+However, as Fast Laplace is based on \tii{} estimation it cannot be seen as the adaptive Bayesian version of the $\ell_1$ re-weighted LASSO algorithm \cite{Candes2008}.
+The Bayesian version of this latter estimator is proposed in \cite{Griffin2007,Lee2010}.

 Even though the fast algorithms in \cite{Tipping2003} and \cite{Babacan2010} converge faster than their EM counterparts, they still suffer from slow convergence, especially in low and moderate signal-to-noise ratio (SNR) regimes as we will demonstrate in this paper.
-Furthermore, in these regimes the algorithms significantly overestimate the number of nonzero weights and therefore they do not accomplish sparse representations.
-We will show that this behavior results from the selection of the hierarchical prior models.
+Furthermore, in these regimes the algorithms significantly overestimate the number of nonzero weights.
+We will show that this behavior is, in fact, a consequence of the prior models used to derive the algorithms.